Get your hypertufa pot ready for planting?

 How about we speed up the process?
 I will tell you how I do it and show you how.

-(This is an update to an old post from last year.
+(This is an update to an old post from the past.
 I wanted to show you how well the plants behaved even when we speed up the leaching process.
 My opinion is that you don’t have to wait for such long periods of time to plant your hypertufa pots.
 In my case, this was a large landscape hypertufa planter, and I will show you how well the plants did.)

 Due to the alkalinity of Portland cement, it is necessary to leach your new pot to make an environment acceptable for your plants .
 Most gardeners feel that the planter needs to be “neutralized” for your plants to grow their best.